Oncology Resources For Pharmacists Looking To Develop Their Skills

 Research To Practice has a lot of content separated by tumor type including video, audio, and slides – FYI, it’s easy to get lost in the weeds with all this content!

 Cancer Therapy Advisor is a free resource whose mission is to provide practice-focused clinical and drug information that is reflective of current and emerging principles of care that will help inform oncology decisions.
-There is a lot of content on their site but I have found the treatment regimens to be the most useful.

 OBR Video Center and Helio Video Portal contain videos from clinicians discussing clinical trial results, drugs, and other insights into their oncology practices.